airtribe-projects/news-aggregator-api-he-kishor/README.md

 # User Services & News API

-This API manages user services and delivers personalized news data fetched from a third-party API, based on user preferences.
+This API manages user services and delivers personalized news data fetched from a third-party API, based on user preferences.I have pass all test case in the postman

 ## Features